Kehinde13/Kehinde13/README.md

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm a graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023.
-- 🌱 I’m currently learning JavaScript, Reactjs, and Vue.
+- 🌱 Proficient in JavaScript and TypeScript
-- 😊 I am on the look out for open source projects, hackathons, internships, and entry-level opportunities
+- 😊 I am on the look out for open source projects, hackathons
-- 💼 Job interests: Software Engineer, FrontEnd Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, FrontEnd Engineer.
 - 📫 You can contact me by emailing balogunkehinde3@gmail.com.

 ---